Maassoft/ColorControl/README.md

 # ColorControl
-Easily change NVIDIA and AMD display settings and/or control LG TV's
+Easily change NVIDIA and AMD display settings, control LG and Samsung tv's, Game launcher and color profile management

+## Installation

+Just extract the .zip file in a folder of your preference.
+Run ColorControl.exe to start the application.
+Requires .NET 8 with the following runtimes:
+* .NET Desktop Runtime 8
+* .NET ASP.NET Core Runtime 8

+ColorControl stores its settings in the following folder:
+* C:\Users\username\AppData\Roaming\Maassoft\ColorControl

+If you choose to install the Windows Service then some settings will also be placed here:
+* C:\Windows\System32\config\systemprofile\AppData\Roaming\Maassoft\ColorControl

 ## NVIDIA/AMD controller